JamesRagnar/audiobookshelf-api-swift/Documentation/interface_template.md

     	// RequestParameters should be set based on the request structure, in-line if possible public let method: RequestMethod = .get

-		// If a paramater requries a dynamic input value, include it in the init below public let path: String
+		// If a parameter requires a dynamic input value, include it in the init below public let path: String

         public let queryItems: [String : String]? = nil